bhattlab/phanta/README.md

 1. Edit `samp_file.txt` by replacing `/full/path/to/cloned/repo` in the four locations indicated with the full path to your cloned repository.
 2. Edit `config_test.yaml` by replacing:
 * `/full/path/to/cloned/repo` in the three locations indicated with the full path to your cloned repository.
-* `/full/path/to/downloaded/database` in the one location indicated with the full path to the database of genomes you downloaded during the install.
+* `/full/path/to/downloaded/database` in the one location indicated with the full path to the database you downloaded during the install.

 Finally, execute the Snakemake command below, after replacing:
 1. `/full/path/to/cloned/repo` with the path to your cloned repository